Nordlien/PhotoTags-Synchronizer/docs/index.md

   - Copy and Paste from every Gridview into Clipboard and paste where you want (E.g. Microsoft Excel or Google Spreadsheets)
   - Unlimited Redo and Undo
   - Keep track of changes.
 Store all meta history
-  - Easily find changes done in meta information by comparing Files or previous change history in media file or even both.
+  - Easily find changes done in meta information by comparing Files or previous change history in media files or between files and history previous saved information.
 - Synchronizer
   - From Windows Live Photo Gallery
   - From Microsoft Photos